 1. Justification of Need.

 Is the need for the instrument clearly and adequately justified?
 Is the equipment essential and appropriate?
-Are all specific features and special accessories of the requested instrument well justified; in particular, by their need by major Users?
+Are all specific features and special accessories of the requested instrument well justified; in particular, by their need of Major Users?
 Is Accessible User Time (AUT) well defined and explained?
 Is AUT reasonable?
 Justification of selection of proposed instrument may include but is not limited to comparison with other commercially available instruments of similar function.